Starttoaster/docker-traefik/README.md

 **Domain Registry + DNS Configuration**

 I purchased my domain through NameCheap.
 Whatever domain dealer you go through, you're going to need to set up DNS records properly through them.
-I recommend NameCheap because of how simple it was, but as long as the provider allows wildcard DNS records it should be safe.
-In NameCheap I added these:
+I recommend NameCheap because of how simple it was, but I imagine they are all about the same.
+As long as the provider allows wildcard DNS records you should be good to go.
+In NameCheap's "Advanced DNS" tab I added these:

  - Type | Host | Value | TTL
  - A Record | * | IP-ADDRESS | Automatic